Pablo Sandoval: 2019

-Sandoval appeared in more than 100 games for the Giants in 2019, playing at 3rd and 1st bases, and pitching in one game.
+Sandoval appeared in more than 100 games for the Giants in 2019, playing at third base and first base, and pitching in one game.
 He also led the major leagues with 18 pinch hits, but was hampered by elbow problems.
 Two days before having Tommy John surgery, he came off the injured list to make a final appearance for retiring manager Bruce Bochy on September 1, 2019.

 Sandoval was the 2019 nominee from the Giants for the annual Roberto Clemente Award for contributions on and off the field.
-He batted .268/.313/.507 with 14 home runs and 41 RBIs, and his first stolen base since 2012.
+He batted .268/.313/.507 with 14 home runs and 41 RBIs, and had his first stolen base since 2012.

 2020

-On January 31, 2020, Sandoval agreed to a minor league contract with the Giants and would get a one-year, $2 million deal if he's added to the 40-man roster.
+On January 31, 2020, Sandoval agreed to a minor-league contract with the Giants and would get a one-year, $2 million deal if he was added to the 40-man roster.
 Sandoval made the Opening Day roster for the Giants when his contract was selected on July 23.
-On September 10, 2020, Sandoval was designated for assignment and placed on release waivers by the Giants.
+On September 10, Sandoval was designated for assignment and placed on release waivers by the Giants.
 In 2020 with the Giants, he batted .220/.278/.268 with one home run and 6 RBIs in 90 plate appearances.

 Atlanta Braves (2020–2021)

 On September 14, 2020, Sandoval signed a minor league contract with the Atlanta Braves.
 On September 27, the Braves added Sandoval to the 40-man and active rosters.
 With Sandoval's usual number 48 being used by Ian Anderson, Sandoval settled with the number 18.
 In the 2020 regular season, he was 0-for-2 for the team.
 He made a pinch-hit appearance in Game 1 of the 2020 National League Championship Series after not playing in the Wild Card Series or the Division Series, appearing in the eighth inning with two runners on and two out; he was hit by a pitch after two pitches.
 He played third base for the ninth inning as the Braves won 5-1.

 On January 24, 2021, Sandoval re-signed with the Braves on a minor league contract.
 On March 27, 2021, Sandoval was selected to the 40-man roster.
 Sandoval hit two home runs in his first three at-bats, including what turned out to be the game-winner on April 7, 2021.
 Sandoval was traded to the Cleveland Indians on July 30 in exchange for Eddie Rosario and cash considerations, and was immediately released.
 In 2021 he batted .178/.302/.342.
 That year he had the third-slowest sprint speed of all major leaguers, at 22.7 feet/second, ahead of only Albert Pujols and Yadier Molina.
+Although not on the team for the playoffs, Sandoval received a ring from the Braves following their 2021 World Series Championship, giving him his fourth ring.